Numerical ranges of non-normal random matrices: elliptic Ginibre and non-Hermitian Wishart ensembles: Introduction and main results

 While the numerical range coincides with the eigenvalue spectrum for normal matrices, in the non-normal case it is in general a strictly larger convex set that contains the eigenvalue spectrum \cite{John76}.
 As such, it provides a robust descriptor of non-normal behaviour and often reveals geometric or stability properties that remain invisible at the level of the spectrum alone.
 Moreover, the numerical range serves as an effective tool for analysing convergence rates of iterative schemes for solving linear systems \cite{Eier93,Tad25}.

 On the other hand, non-Hermitian random matrix theory has attracted considerable attention in recent years, motivated by a broad range of applications and structural phenomena that go beyond the Hermitian setting; see e.g. \cite{BF25} and references therein.
 A fundamental model in this area is the complex Ginibre matrix, an \(N \times N\) matrix with i.i.d.\ complex Gaussian entries of mean zero and variance \(1/N\).
 A classical result for this model is the circular law, which states that the empirical eigenvalue distribution converges to the uniform measure on the centred unit disc as $N \to \infty$.
 Despite the long history of the Ginibre ensemble, its numerical range was investigated only relatively recently.
-It was shown in the seminar work \cite{CGLZ14} that the numerical range converges to the centred disc of radius $\sqrt{2}$ as $N \to \infty$.
-More recently, the sharp convergence rates and fluctuations for the numerical radius of random matrix with general i.i.d. entries were established in \cite{BC25}, building on earlier results on small deviation tail estimates and correlation–decorrelation transitions for the largest eigenvalue of Wigner matrices \cite{BCEHK25,BCEHK25a}.
+It was shown in the seminal work \cite{CGLZ14} that the numerical range converges to the centred disc of radius $\sqrt{2}$ as $N \to \infty$.
+More recently, the sharp convergence rates and fluctuations for the numerical radius of random matrix with general i.i.d. entries were established in \cite{BC25}, building on earlier results on small deviation tail estimates and correlation–decorrelation transitions for Wigner matrices \cite{BCEHK25,BCEHK25a}.

-Beyond the Ginibre matrix or more general random matrices with i.i.d. entries whose eigenvalue spectra follow the circular law, there exist several variants of non-Hermitian random matrices, for instance those with correlated entries.
+Beyond the Ginibre matrix whose eigenvalue spectra follow the circular law, there exist several variants of non-Hermitian random matrices, for instance those with correlated entries.
 In such models, the limiting eigenvalue distribution typically departs from radial symmetry and instead converges to a non-circular measure supported on a domain of nontrivial geometry, often referred to as the \emph{droplet}.
 While the geometric properties of these spectral limits have been extensively studied (see e.g. \cite{BF25a} and references therein), the corresponding numerical ranges have so far not been systematically investigated.

 In this work, we pursue this direction by analysing several well-studied non-Hermitian random matrix ensembles, with particular emphasis on the elliptic Ginibre ensemble and its chiral counterpart, as well as a non-Hermitian Wishart ensemble.
 These models provide natural non-Hermitian extensions of the classical Gaussian and Laguerre unitary ensembles (GUE and LUE, respectively) \cite{Fo10}.